forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Hugo is a static site generator written in Go.
 Hugo is created by Steve Francia and Bjørn Erik Pedersen.
 The development is currently lead by the Norwegian.

-Started in 2013, Hugo has quickly grown to become the second most popular SSG with over 24k stars on GitHub
+Started in 2013, Hugo has quickly grown to become one pf the most popular SSG with over 44k stars on GitHub.

 Hugo has a clear advantage over other SSGs: it's **fast.**

 It also has one of the most (if not _the_ most) thriving communities for an SSG.

+{{% tip %}}

+**Get started right away**

+Explore Hugo and the Forestry CMS with one or our Hugo Starters.

+<a href="/docs/quickstart/tour/" class="button small secondary">Getting Started Guide</a>
+<a href="https://app.forestry.io/signup" class="button small primary">Create Your Forestry.io Account</a>
+{{% /tip %}}

 ### Set up